Plan for switching to electric vehicles and e-cycles

 You can look at manual mileage entries, fuel card reports or odometer readings if you don’t have an automated system.

-Use Energy Saving Trust’s ‘Fleet Health Check’ to get started.
+Get started by using Energy Saving Trust’s ‘Fleet Health Check’.

 Consider ‘whole life cost’